 Tulum Town feels more authentic, less busy and offers better value in terms of accommodation.

-Tulum beach is pricier, busier, more touristy and the only Mexicans you'll see here will be the workers of the different hotels and shops.
-Now if you only have a couple of days in Tulum and all you want to do is relax by the beach and money isn't a problem, then staying closer to the beach is something worth considering.
+Tulum Beach is pricier, busier, and more touristy, and the only Mexicans you'll see here will be the workers of the different hotels and shops.
+Now, if you only have a couple of days in Tulum and all you want to do is relax by the beach and money isn't a problem, then staying closer to the beach is something worth considering.

 Let me break it down.